notsag-dev/oscp-exercises/README.md

 3. What other MegaCorp One employees can you identify that are not listed on www.megacorpone.com?
 There are some pictures at `http://www.megacorpone.com/assets/img/team/orig/` that are not listed on the page.

+### 6.5.1.1 (page 148)
+1. Use Netcraft to determine what application server is running on www.megacorpone.com.

+In the report for megacorpone.com, under the Site Technology > Application Servers, it's possible to see that the server is running a Apache web server.